 If anyone knows where they filmed the interiors for sure, let us know.
 I read that it was all shot in Abbeville somewhere.
 Could have been a temporary set, I guess, or inside a different house.
 The website SCIWay has more information about the filming locations and does mention that they built a separate bathroom set, but no mention of the rest of the rooms.

 For more photos and information about the house, check the listing by Patti Nickles for Prudential.
-Thanks to Jonathan for telling me about it!
+(Sorry, it’s sold.)

 P.S.
 I also wrote about the contemporary beach house from the movie: